2. Differences in Politics and Thought

-I chose an Australian life due to a convenience to keep an international life.
-But it did not become the reason to change the nationality.
-Because I thought that my nationality is a given thing which is not the matter of individual choice.
+I chose an Australian life due to the convenience of keeping an international life.
+But it did not become the reason to change nationality, because I thought that my nationality is a given thing which is not the matter of individual choice.

-One may be able to understand this seemingly old-style idea on nationality if he thinks by replacing “nationality” with “earth” or “nature” instead of “state”.
+One may be able to understand this seemingly old-style idea on nationality if one thinks by replacing “nationality” with “earth” or “nature” instead of “state”.
 They are different in scale but similar in nature.
 In a word, it is the roots my life derives from.
-So if I changed it which meant is thinkable that my life is replaced with a completely different one.
-That is why I included “nationality” to such natural given conditions.
+So if I changed it, this would mean that my life is replaced with a completely different one.
+That is why I included nationality to such natural given conditions.

 Similarly, birth, blood ties, family, heredity, etc. are the matters already given.
-So, regardless of one’s will, it is a matter out of choice.
+So, regardless of one’s will, it is a matter not of choice.

-On the other hand, the side of “un-selectable” is, so to speak, a part of one’s infrastructure i.e. the fundamental condition of my existence.
-Without this, one neither can exercise the above mentioned “freedom” either have physical body.
+On the other hand, the side of un-selectable is, so to speak, a part of one’s infrastructure i.e. the fundamental condition of my existence.
+Without this, one can neither exercise the above mentioned freedom nor have physical body.

-Additionally, in the “doubleness of survival” related to the “dilemma to survive” mentioned earlier, if one thinks it as the conflict between “idea and reality”, one is forced to give the latter the priority.
-And one’s body which is brought by the survival is equivalent to an infrastructure as one’s physical reality.
+Additionally, in the doubleness of survival related to the dilemma to survive mentioned earlier, if one thinks it as the conflict between “idea and reality”, one is forced to give the latter the priority.
+And one’s body which is brought by survival is equivalent to an infrastructure as one’s physical reality.

-When I was working for a labour union, I had thought that the economic system of capitalism was the root of the “doubleness of survival”.
-However, through the experience of overseas study my recognition of the doubleness had changed from that derived from such an ideology to one based on the thought of infrastructure above mentioned.
+When I was working for a labour union, I had thought that the economic system of capitalism was the root of the doubleness of survival.
+However, through the experience of overseas study my recognition of the doubleness changed from that derived from such an ideology to one based on the thought of infrastructure above mentioned.

-Any way the problem in the present world is that almost everything of the infrastructure can only be obtained by making a deal with a “restraint to survive”, that is, buying it by money.
-In addition, clean air and water used to be unconditional or “free” but the environmental deterioration has gradually transformed them into something that cannot be obtained without paying money.
+Any way the problem in the present world is that almost everything of the infrastructure can only be obtained by making a deal with a restraint to survive, that is, buying it with money.
+In addition, clean air and water used to be unconditional or “free” but environmental deterioration has gradually transformed them into something that cannot be obtained without paying money.

 The greatest academic acquirement I got while studying in Australia was the existence of a political philosophy called “pluralism,” which was practiced traditionally as the two-party political system.